Google Analytics data messed up after installing CookieScript

 CookieScript offers an option to just keep all Google Analytics cookies no matter if a user consents to cookie usage.
 Although this might look like a privacy regulation violation, some other Consent Management Platforms use this by default to avoid issues with Google Analytics data.

-To activate this option, go to your banner settings > Behavior tab > Cookie Control section > check the Keep Google Analytics cookies option.
+To activate this option, go to your banner settings > Behavior tab > Cookie Control section > mark the Keep Google Analytics cookies option.

-When activated, CookieScript will request Google Analytics to anonymize user's IP address.
-This option should only be used if Google Consent mode still does not provide the necessary functionality in Google Analytics.
+When activated, CookieScript will make sure Google Analytics cookies are never deleted.
+This option should only be used if Google Consent mode still does not provide the necessary data in Google Analytics.

 Google Analytics and cookies